urbanjost/easy/README.md

    # push the changes back to your github repository
    git push
 ```
-If you go to your repository site you will see the results of the tests
+If you go to your github repository site you will see the results of
-in the CHANGELOG.md file.
+the tests in the CHANGELOG.md file.
+You can also use the **"Actions"**
+button at the top.
+Hopefully, everything was compiled on several platforms
+and the "fpm test" command was run on each platform.

 ## BUILDING with FPM